Moving to a better place

 Why we say this clearly

 Built-in wardrobe removal is usually a precision dismantling and disposal job.
-If the project expands into hacking or wider renovation scope, it should be priced and planned separately.
+If the project expands into hacking or wider renovation work, it should be priced and planned separately.

 What affects the quotation